prof18/marcogomiero.com/content/posts/drafts/running-blog-ipad.md

 {{< youtube v18imNIwgyc >}}

-And here’s the “source code” of this shortcut:
+And here’s the "source code" of this shortcut:

-{{< figure src="/img/blogging-ipad/new-article-draft-shortcut.png"  link="/img/blogging-ipad/new-article-draft-shortcut.png" caption=“iOs shortcut to create a new article draft with some metadata” >}}
+{{< figure src="/img/blogging-ipad/new-article-draft-shortcut.png"  link="/img/blogging-ipad/new-article-draft-shortcut.png" caption="iOs shortcut to create a new article draft with some metadata" >}}

 The structure is very similar to the other shortcut.
 First of all, I make sure that I’m in the develop branch of the website where I make all the draft work.
 Next, I ask for some input that I store in some variables.
 As you can see it is also possible to do some if/else statements.
 And at the end, I create the metadata that will be placed inside the new article.

 ## Conclusions

 And that’s how I write in my blog.
 I’m very happy with this setup because it let me only focus on writing.
-Every “boring” activity is completely automated and in this way, I have “just” to write.
+Every "boring" activity is completely automated and in this way, I have "just" to write.
 And by using an iPad I’m not tempted to re-open my IDE to procrastinate writing.

 If you have any kind of suggestions about apps, accessories, whatever, feel free to drop a comment below or tweet me [@marcoGomier](https://twitter.com/marcoGomier).